 No card is perfect, and the Ally CashBack is no different.
 While it offers a 0% balance transfer APR for 12 months, it does not have a 0% purchase APR, like the Chase Slate® card or the Blue Cash Everyday® Card from American Express.

 Its 2% cash back on groceries and gas is a solid offering, though other cards may offer more at times.
 For example, Chase Freedom® and Discover it® with CashBack Match™ both offer 5% back on both gas and groceries — the caveat being that those are rotating, quarterly categories (so, you don’t get that rate year round).
-For some, the Blue Cash Everyday® Card from American Express may be the best option, with 3% back all year on groceries and 2% all year on gas (all other categories get 1% back).
+For some, the Blue Cash Everyday® Card from American Express may be the best option, with 3% back all year at U.S. supermarkets and 2% all year at U.S. gas stations (all other categories get 1% back).